 As the Office of Environmental Management (EM) fulfills its mission, waste and materials disposition plays a vital role in the cleanup of radioactive waste and the environmental legacy of nuclear weapons production and nuclear energy research.

 Radiological shipments are accomplished safely.
 Annually, about 400 million hazardous materials shipments occur in the United States by rail, air, sea, and land.
 Of these shipments, about three million are radiological shipments.
-The DOE Office of Environmental Management has successfully transported over 81,000 hazardous waste shipments in the past five years (2004 – 2008).
+Since Fiscal Year (FY) 2004, EM has completed over 150,000 shipments of radioactive material/waste.